orbit-love/orbit-model/README.md

 ## Groups

-Large communities are often composed of sets of smaller communities.
-In the context of the whole system, these smaller communities in the Orbit Model are called _groups_.
-The nucleus of a group can be a person, place, or thing.
+Large communities are usually composed of sets of smaller communities.
+In the Orbit Model these sub-communities are called _groups_.
+The identity of the group can form around people, places, and things.
+For example:

-- Person example: An influential community member; an ambassador
+- An influential community member; an ambassador
-- Place example: A geographic location like a city, state, or country; an employer; a program
+- A geographic location like a city, state, or country; an employer; a program
-- Thing example: A subproject; a unique belief or perspective; a skill or experience
+- A subproject or interest; a unique belief or perspective;

 A community member can more easily reach folks in their group compared to the broader community.
-Members who associate with a specific person, place, or thing have a lower barrier to becoming collaborators.
+Members who associate with a specific person, place, or thing also have a lower barrier to becoming collaborators.

-In the Orbit Model, groups can be visualized as triangular pie slices stretching from O1 out to O4.
-Each group has its own ambassadors, fans, users, and observers.
+> In the Orbit Model, groups can be visualized as triangular pie slices stretching from O1 out to O4.
+Each group has its own Ambassadors, Fans, Users, and Observers.

-When pie slices overlap, it means that some members are part of both groups.
-As an example, imagine two groups: "PHP developers" and "Developers in London".
-Some of the PHP developer groups might also be in our London group.
-The more groups that members share, the more likely it is that their reach will bring themselves in contact with each other.

-**To increase overall community gravity faster, identify active or potential groups, and connect members around those shared nuclei.** As the groups start to take shape, make connections between them.
+**Gravity-building tip: Identify active or potential groups and help them increase their reach, attracting new members to the group.**

 ## Orbit vs. funnel